Morfydd Llwyn Owen

 • 1917: She married the psychologist, Ernest Jones.

-Birth Location: Treforest, Rhondda Cynon Taf
+Place of Birth: Treforest, Rhondda Cynon Taf

 Date of Birth: 1 October 1891